-The YouTube Faces8 (YTF) database, released in 2011, is the video-equivalent to LFW for unconstrained face matching in videos.
-The YTF database contains 3,425 videos of 1,595 individuals.
+The YouTube Faces6 (YTF) database, released in 2011, is the video-equivalent to LFW for unconstrained face matching in videos.
+The YTF database contains 3, 425 videos of 1, 595 individuals.
 The individuals in the YTF database are a subset of those in the LFW database.
-Faces in the YTF database were detected with the Viola-Jones face detector at 24 fps, and face tracks were included in the database if there were at least 48 consecutive frames of that individual's face.
-Similar to the LFW protocol, the YTF verification protocol consists of ten cross-validation folds, each with 250 "same face" and 250 "not-same face" track pairs.
+Faces in the YTF database were also detected with the Viola-Jones face detector at 24 fps, and face tracks were included in the database if there were at least 48 consecutive frames of that individual's face.
+Similar to the LFW protocol, the YTF face verification protocol consists of ten-fold cross-validation, each fold containing 250 "same face" and 250 "not-same face" track pairs.
 Figure 4 shows example face images and video tracks from the LFW and YTF databases for one particular subject.
 In this paper, we combine these two databases to evaluate the performance of face recognition on unconstrained face media collections.